-A personal interview with two ITEA staff members is required for each applicant after all other admissions application materials have been submitted.
-Staff interviews are a key part of the application process.
-Interviews may be conducted by phone.
-ITEA will inform the prospective student how to schedule the interviews after the Registrar has received all items in the formal application.
-Upon successful completion of these interviews, which carry significant weight, a determination will be made concerning the candidate's acceptance into the ITEA program.
+A personal interview with two ITEA leadership members is required for each applicant after all other admissions application materials have been submitted.
+Interviews are a key part of the application process and are held in-person at ITEA.
+Interviews may be conducted on Zoom/ phone on an individual basis.
+ITEA will inform the prospective student how to schedule the interviews after the Director of Admissions has received all items in the formal application.
+Upon successful completion of the interview, which carry significant weight, a determination will be made concerning the candidate's acceptance into the ITEA program.